In-Context Algebra: Closure and Elimination Subspaces

 \subsection{How are Closure and Cancellation Sets Computed?}

 In this section, we investigate how the set difference operation introduced in Section~\ref{subsec:closure-mechanism} is implemented by the transformer model.
 For a given query $xy{=}$, recall that the closure set $S_{\text{closure}}$ contains all elements that have previously appeared in the context associated with $x$ or $y$, and the cancellation set $S_{\text{cancel}}$ is the set of answers from previously seen facts that share either $x$ in its left-slot or $y$ in its right-slot.
 Upon examining attention patterns and attention head outputs via the logit lens~\citep{nostalgebraist2020logit}, we find evidence that these two sets are built up from contributions across several attention heads.
-We describe a few heads implicated in constructing the cancellation set in more detail below.
+We find that the closure computation is reused across token positions, and also describe a few heads implicated in constructing the cancellation set in more detail below.

+\textbf{Closure Computation.} We find that the same circuitry used to compute group closure is reused across token positions: both at the left-slot prediction, and at the predictive token (`${=}$').
+While we measure the model's ability to compute closure using facts' left-slot predictions, we also find that group closure dominates predictions at the predictive token during early phases of training -- producing near-equal logits of group symbols until other strategies are learned (Figure~\ref{fig:phase_transitions_avg_metrics}b, orange).
+Without additional structural information (e.g., that variables represent group elements), randomly predicting a symbol from the closure is a near-optimal strategy.
+But as data-specific structure is learned, the closure prediction is built upon by other mechanisms such as the elimination subspace.

-\subsubsection{Cancellation Set Construction}
+\paragraph{Cancellation Set Construction.}